julelang/manual/src/std/unicode.md

 	Stride: u16
 }
 ```
-Represents of a range of 16-bit Unicode code points.
-The range runs from lo to hi inclusive and has the specified stride.
+Represents of a range of 16\-bit Unicode code points\.
+The range runs from lo to hi inclusive and has the specified stride\.

 ## Range32
 ```jule